Flocken-Migrationforce/JUL24_BMLOps_Stock_market/README.md

     │
     ├── reports               <- Generated analyses, figures, etc.
     │

-    to be done: scr folder
     ├── src                   <- Source code for use in this project.
-    │   ├── __init__.py       <- Makes src a Python module
     │   │
-    │   ├── data              <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── app.py            <- Main file to be executed.
     │   │
-    │   ├── features          <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── auth.py           <- File containing the password manager.
     │   │
+    │   ├── data              <- Scripts to download or generate data, preprocessed data.
+    │   │
-    │   ├── models            <- Scripts to train models and then use trained models to make │   │   │                    predictions
+    │   ├── models            <- Scripts to train models and use trained models to make predictions.
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   ├── monitoring        <- Prometheus and alertmanager files.
+    │   │
-    │   ├── visualization     <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py
+    │   ├── visualization     <- Scripts to create exploratory and results-oriented visualizations.
+    │   │   └── visualize.py
+    │   │
+    │   ├── config            <- Describe the parameters used in train_model.py and predict_model.py.
+    │   │
+    │   ├── tests             <- Pytest files for unit and integration testing.
+    │   │
     │   └── config            <- Describe the parameters used in train_model.py and predict_model.py

 --------